arkinjo/togo-mcp/README.md

+# IMPORTANT NOTE!!
+TogoMCP is now maintained at [DBCLS](https://github.com/dbcls/togo-mcp).
+This repository will no longer be updated.

 # TogoMCP: MCP server for the RDF Portal databases
 This MCP server executes SPARQL queries against various biological/biomedical RDF databases provided at the [RDF Portal](https://rdfportal.org/).